jelias2/EKS-infura-webserver/README.md

 ## Troubleshooting <a name="troubleshooting"></a>
 * ```ERRO[0010] Couldn't write stats  error="{\"error\":\"Request Entity Too Large\"}\n" output=InfluxDBv1```
-  * This error occurs when the loadtest data payload is too large for the influx DB.
-To adjust the payload limit, set the following line to the environment section of the influxdb service.
-Note this may crash influxdb if the test data is too much
+  * I believe error occurs when the loadtest data payload is too large for the influx DB.
+It seems to happen when the DB is running for extended periods of time To adjust the payload limit, set the following line to the environment section of the influxdb service.
+Note this may crash influxdb if the test data is too large
 ```
 environment:
       - INFLUXDB_DB=k6